logicalgraphs/crypto-n-rust/src/pivot/quizzes/quiz05/answer.md

 instead of

-> "The key is 'token-id' because it's an eff'n KEY not an eff'n VALUE!"
+> "The key is 'token-id' because it's an eff'n _KEY_ not an eff'n _VALUE!"_

 Then you're an eff'n idiot.

 Remember, kids, there's a difference between:

-* metadata, or labels; and,
+* metadata, or labels

+verses

 * data, or values.

 If you call yourself a computer scientist, software engineer, or data